 It has a lovely town square with the obligatory Confederate soldier monument.
-The original one, though, had been torn down and buried because the sculptor unknowingly put a Union uniform on it!
-In fact, it was the commissioning of this very first dubious sculpture that began the quarrying of granite in Elberton in 1898.
+The original one, though, had been torn down and buried because the s

 There is a granite museum, but, unfortunately, it was not open the day we were there, much to our disappointment.
 We only got to see a few items on the outside.
 I was amused by the frequent appearance of the name Oglesby, which also happens to be the town I grew up in in Illinois.
 Apparently, this was a family name of some influential quarry owners in Elberton as well as a governor of Illinois.